ngrq123/bright-chatbot-tutorial/README.md

 require('./models/Order');
 ```

-The model files are all provided in the `models` folder.
+The model files are all provided in the `models` [folder on GitHub](https://github.com/ngrq123/bright-chatbot-tutorial/tree/main/models).
 Their corresponding schemas can be found in these files.
 Here is an example on how to the schema is written:

 ```js
 const orderSchema = new mongoose.Schema({